 We aim to introduce school children to our bicultural and bilingual Library, to the history of the British Institute and to the treasures of our collections with interactive and fun activities in English.

 Click here for more information

 Every year in April the British Institute of Florence celebrates the anniversary of the birth of William Shakespeare with a packed programme of events focussing on a specific Shakespeare play, usually including a reading of the entire text or of a single act.
 All are welcome to take part in the reading, in any language.
-During the week there are screenings of films based on Shakespeare plays and a lecture held by a distinguished Shakespearean scholar.
+During the week there are screenings of films based on Shakespeare plays and a lecture delivered by our Director.